 Name of Program Objective Timeframe in H.E.
-Status of Program Implementation 63.
-The City shall continue to implement the Single Room Occupancy (SRO) strategy, ensuring no net loss of Downtown SRO units and providing funding and other resources for the rehabilitation of 100 existing SRO units and the construction of 200 new SRO units in the City.
-Construct and rehabilitate 300 SROs and ensure no net loss of the 946 existing SRO units downtown.Respon sible Department: SHRA (primary); Planning Ongoing The City adopted the SRO strategy in 2006, with a goal of no further loss of SRO units downtown and in building new and rehabilitating existing SRO units.
-Since adoption, the City has committed to the rehabilitation of 32 units at the YWCA and to creation of 74 new units through the transformation of the former Budget Inn.
-The City also approved acquisition and operating assistance for the rehabilitation of 104 units at the Hotel Berry.
-Due to a freeze in the tax credit market, the developer was forced to return tax credits in November 2008.
-The Redevelopment Agency purchased the Hotel Berry in March 2009 and through its affiliate, Norwood Avenue Housing Corporation submitted and was awarded a tax credit allocation in Summer of 2009.
-Currently, Norwood Housing is negotiating with Jamboree Housing to take on the development of the project.
-Construction should commence in summer of 2010.
-In addition, on March 10, 2009, the City Council approved the selection of Mercy Housing as the developer of the 7th and H site.
-Construction on 7th and H should begin in 2011, and the project will provide up to 200 new SRO units in the Central City.
-64. The City shall use available housing resources, including project based rental subsidies, such as local Housing Choice Vouchers, federal Housing Assistance Payment vouchers, and state Mental Health Services Act Vouchers for the provision of housing for extremely low-income households.
+Status of Program Implementation program is dependent on identification of an on-going local funding source.
+63. The City shall continue to implement the Single Room Occupancy (SRO) strategy, ensuring no net loss of Downtown SRO units and providing funding and other resources for the rehabilitation of 100 existing SRO units and the construction of 200 new SRO units in the City.
+Construct and rehabilitate 300 SROs and ensure no net loss of the 946 existing SRO units downtown.Respon sible Department: SHRA (primary); Community Development Ongoing The City adopted the SRO strategy in 2006, with a goal of no further loss of SRO units downtown and in building new and rehabilitating existing SRO units.
+Since adoption of the ordnance, 32 SRO units have been rehabilitated at the YWCA, 74 new SRO units are under nearing completion at the former Budget Inn Motel know known as Boulevard Court, the 104 SRO units at the Hotel Berry are currently under renovation, and construction of the 150 unit 7th and H project has commenced.
+64. The City shall use available housing resources, including project based rental subsidies, such as local Housing Choice Vouchers, federal Housing Assistance Payment vouchers, and state Mental Health Services Act Vouchers for the provision of housing for extremely lowincome households.
 Ensure the availability and choice of housing for extremely lowincome households.
-Responsible Department: SHRA Ongoing The City maintains its commitment to providing extremely low income (ELI) housing.
-Voucher programs remain the most efficient way to provide ELI housing.
-In 2009, SHRA maintained over 98.8% occupancy in its housing choice voucher program.
-In addition, SHRA works to ensure the preservation of project based vouchers (Housing Assistance Payment (HAP) vouchers) from HUD.
-In 2009 SHRA preserved Southcrest Apartments, a 32 unit complex with project-based Section 8.
+Responsible Department: SHRA Ongoing City and SHRA staff provide referrals to the Human Rights/Fair Housing Commission to person who have fair housing questions or concerns.
+The Human Rights/Fair Housing Commission provides direct assistance to persons who have faced housing or other forms